philosolog/philosolog/README.md

 ## About Me
 Hi, I'm Aaron Wang.
 Academically, I'm a math and computer science student.
 My current hobbies involve anatomizing game algorithms and competitive programming!
-Currently, I've been experimenting with TypeScript and Luau.
+As of late, I've been experimenting with TypeScript and Luau.

 ### Recent blog posts